jipiboily/spree_refinery_auth/README.md

 Known issues
 ------------
-- You can't log out from withing Spree admin, only from Refinery admin (well, there is no a link to the logout of Refinery which kills the session for both. #monkeypatch)
+- You can log out from withing Spree admin, but it uses Refinery's log out link (#monkeypatch)
-- assigning right within Refinery doesn't work
+- assigning rights within Refinery doesn't work
+- problem with redirection after login from when trying to access "/refinery" at first